 The second, targeting those interested in conservation but perhaps who don’t care enough to go out of their way to donate, utilizes the increasingly lucrative NFT market to allow people to buy, collect, and trade packs of NFTs.
 Think of this as the Pokemon cards for conservation, including the element of rare and expensive cards.

-Their final concept may be controversial as it allows people to place bets on migratory wildlife patterns or other species’ behavior.
+Their final concept is, however, highly controversial for several reasons.
+First, it allows people to place bets on migratory wildlife patterns or other species’ behavior.
 The idea is to attract those who aren’t interested in conservation but have the gambling itch.
 The possibility of gaming addiction is just one of the potential risks addressed in a gamification report published by the Luc Hoffmann Institute.
+Though some may argue if people are going to be gambling, why not raise money for conservation anyway.
+I would say, there has got to be a better way that doesn’t take advantage of bad habits.

-As an avid gamer, I wonder if there is a better way to attract a new audience.
+As an avid gamer, I wonder if there is a better way to attract a new audience rather than exploiting gambling habits or upholding an elitist energy-intensive market.
 One solution could be working with existing game developers to weave conservation elements into full-length games.
 I’m sure Aloy in Horizon Zero Dawn would relish the opportunity to learn about the once-great species that roamed the earth.
 Gamers could buy custom armor for her with animal designs, with portions of the proceeds going to conservation.
 I would at least settle for a game that didn’t rely on side quests to kill and harvest parts from rare animals.
 Perhaps instead, the main character could put a stop to the illegal wildlife trade.

 The focus here seems to be less on environmental education or behavioral change and more about creating revenue for conservation.
-The ethics aside this is a critical next step for conservation as it moves away from charity-based donations and into the private sector.
-Conservation is often poorly funded, and this will create a viable revenue stream to manage ecosystems, mitigate and adapt to climate change, protect biodiversity and keep scientists working.
+The ethics aside this could be a critical next step for conservation as it moves away from charity-based donations and into the private sector.
+Conservation is often poorly funded, and these new concepts do have the potential to create a viable revenue stream to manage ecosystems, mitigate and adapt to climate change, protect biodiversity and keep scientists working.

 While the goal of these games is to connect users with nature, arguably, online and mobile games may encourage users to stay indoors playing on their phones all day.
 For a more tactile experience, the Serious Games Initiative at the Wilson Center produces physical games created using data provided by the likes of NOAA.
 In Cards Against Calamity, the player must make decisions to protect coastal communities from disasters while appeasing stakeholders, and the game is won through cooperation, not competition.
 EcoChains: Arctic Crisis allows players to learn about Arctic food chains and the critical role of sea ice.
 These interactive games are great for families and students, offering a way to spend quality time offline while learning about the environment.